SeniorGroup-22-23/Wing/Backend/Documentation/photoRoutes.md

 # Photo API Endpoints

-_NOTE: I am only including a sample of the JSON for one response object due to the large amount of characters in the photo field._
+_NOTE: I am only including one sample of the JSON for one response object due to the large amount of characters in the photo field._

 1. [Create New Photo Record for User](#createphoto)
 2. [Update Existing Photo Record](#updatephoto)